 From that day on, I became a tofu scramble fan.
 I made them again and again to perfect my craft, experimenting with different cooking techniques, herbs, spices, and ingredients.
 Finally, I figured out how to make tofu scrambles that were perfect for me and that helped me forget all about scrambled eggs.
 Now, I have over a half dozen tofu scramble recipes – basic scrambles, hearty scrambles, light scrambles, and international scrambles.
 Tofu scrambles have become my new comfort food – the dish I think of when I just want love in a bowl and a quick, easy way to get it there.
-Here are my tips for making the best tofu scrambles:
+Here are seven tips for making the best tofu scrambles.

 1. Use the Right Tofu and Use the Tofu Right